Users

 1. Make it easy

 Don’t overwhelm people with too much information at once.
-Make adoption easier by strengthening a few weaknesses at a time.
+Ask staff members, “What is a human firewall” and let them answer.
+You can make adoption easier by reviewing best practices one at a time.

 2. Keep education ongoing

-Ad hoc or a few times a year is simple not enough for such an evolving threat landscape.
-Human firewall education should be structured and continuous, including updates about new threats arise.
+Ad hoc or a few times a year is simply not enough for such an evolving threat landscape.
+Human firewall education should be structured and continuous, including updates as new threats arise.

 3. Give incentives